frankkilcommins/SwaggerHub-Portal-Management/products/SwaggerHub Portal APIs/Getting-Started.md

-Welcome to the SwaggerHub Portal API!
-This API allows you to manage your SwaggerHub Portal instance, which serves as a comprehensive platform for showcasing and managing APIs.
-Whether you're a team or a company, this guide will help you get started and understand the business value of the SwaggerHub Portal API.
+Welcome to the SwaggerHub Portal API! 👋

+The SwaggerHub Portal is an API developer portal designed to provide a seamless and comprehensive experience for teams and companies to showcase their APIs.
+This guide will help you get started and understand the business value of the SwaggerHub Portal API. 🚀

+**What's this API used for?**
+This API allows you to manage your SwaggerHub Portal instance and automate many activities which can become very useful as more of your teams publish content into your developer portal.

-> **Note** The APIs enable direct configuration and content management of a SwaggerHub Portal instance.
+> **Note:** The APIs enable direct configuration and content management of a SwaggerHub Portal instance.

 Here's why the SwaggerHub Portal API is valuable: